-Arizona Plans to Execute New Wrong-Way Driving Detection System
+Arizona Attempts to End Wrong-Way Driving

 After the seventh wrong-way accident involving injuries or fatalities in Arizona so far this year, renewed focus is being placed on efforts to prevent wrong way drivers.

 Last week, the Arizona Department of Transportation (ADOT) announced plans to install a prototype system aimed at preventing wrong-way driving.

 Wong-way driving collisions are one of the most severe auto crashes because they often result in serious injuries or death.